Is Beryllium oxide (BeO, beryllia) safe for babies and kids?

 Is beryllium oxide (beo, beryllia) safe for kids?

 Infants are extremely vulnerable to Beryllium oxide (BeO, beryllia) due to immature blood-brain barrier, higher gastrointestinal absorption rates (40-50% vs 3-10% in adults), and rapidly developing neurology.
-Even trace exposure can cause irreversible neurodevelopmental harm.
+Health agencies such as ATSDR, WHO, and CDC publish child-specific exposure guidance and advise minimizing avoidable early-childhood exposure, since infant-specific safe thresholds are frequently not established.

 What products contain beryllium oxide (beo, beryllia)?